 Sarene Appelbaum currently serves as cantorial soloist at Temple Beth Torah in Melville, NY.
 Prior to joining Temple Beth Torah, Appelbaum served congregations in Florida, Maryland and South Carolina.
 Appelbaum's connection to Jewish music began at a very young age with songwriting and solo performances.
 Her first award-winning composition, written and performed in second grade for Temple Beth Shalom of Florida, was “Mommy, Mommy, look at me, me and Judah Macabee.”
 Her exploration of Jewish music went on a hiatus while she pursued her interest in secular music and completed a degree in music business/vocal performance from William Paterson University in New Jersey.
 Sarene performed on stage in New York, New Jersey and South Carolina in many genres including classical, musical theater, and solo singer-songwriter.

-Sheera Ben-David, who currently serves at Temple Israel in New York, has spent her life immersed in the Jewish community and congregations.
+Sheera Ben-David, has spent her life immersed in the Jewish community and congregations.
 After receiving a BFA from New York University – Tisch School of the Arts, Sheera began her cantorial career as the Soloist for Jewish Family Congregation in South Salem, NY, and went on to serve Beth Am Temple of Pearl River, NY, and Central Synagogue, NY.
 Over the years, she taught at many synagogues such as Stephen Wise Free Synagogue, Temple Shaaray Tefila of New York City, Temple Israel of New Rochelle, Temple Beth El of Chappaqua, and Larchmont Temple.
 As an extension of her love and devotion to music, Sheera is an award winning cabaret singer.
 She has delivered multiple critically-acclaimed runs at the former Oak Room of The Algonquin Hotel, The Royal Room of The Colony Hotel in Palm Beach, Feinstein’s at Loews Regency, and other popular venues around the county.

 Rachel Gottlieb Kalmowitz has been Cantorial Soloist/Music Director at Temple Beth El of Bloomfield Hills, Michigan since 2004, and is a member of the Guild of Temple Musicians, Actors’ Equity Association, and the American Guild of Musical Artists, as well as an Associate member of the American Conference of Cantors.
 A District Winner in The Metropolitan Opera National Council Auditions, her talents encompass many genres, including classical, jazz, and musical theatre.
 Her recordings include solo and choral performances for the Milken Family Foundation’s American Jewish Music Archive, and significant mentors in her liturgical music development were Dr. Samuel Adler and Cantor Jeffrey Klepper.
 Rachel received a Master of Music in voice performance from University of Michigan, with degrees from Eastman School of Music and Interlochen Arts Academy.